 So what should investors do?
 We suggest it is time to revisit what it means to be broadly diversified.
 As part of a thoughtfully constructed portfolio, alternative investments have the potential to provide above average returns and could even reduce risk because they are less likely to move in tandem with stocks and bonds.

 Fortunately, financial innovation of the past few years has made alternatives even more widely accessible through investments such as mutual funds and exchange traded funds (ETFs).
-Please consult with your financial professional to discuss BlackRock alternative investment products and services that fit your overall asset allocation plan and risk profile.
+Please consult with your BlackRock sales professional to discuss BlackRock's alternative investment products and services that fit your clients' overall asset allocation plans and risk profiles.

 What Are "Alternative Investments"?

 Simply put, alternative investments are just that – alternatives to traditional stock and bond investments based on the fact that they tend to behave differently in a portfolio.
 Many think of alternative investments as a single asset class or strategy, when in fact this is not the case.
 Alternative investments such as long/short strategies, commodities, hedge funds, private equity and real estate – to name just a few – can provide access to sophisticated investment opportunities that cross asset classes, broaden diversification and offer the potential for enhanced returns.

 The Impact Over Time